What is a head injury?

-Seek immediate medical attention if any of these occur:
+Seek medical attention right away if any of these occur:

 Key points about head injury

-- A head injury is a broad term that describes a vast array of injuries that occur to
+A head injury is a broad term that describes many injuries that occur to the scalp,

-- The most common traumatic injuries are from motor vehicle accidents from violence,
+The most common traumatic injuries are from motor vehicle accidents, violence, falls,

-through the use of car seats, seat belts, and helmets, and removing tripping and fall
+through the use of car seats, seat belts, and helmets.
+Also remove tripping and fall

 hazards in the home.